General

 Alfredo Ramirez

 But where do you start?
 With so many templates and guidelines available online, it can be overwhelming to figure out the best fit for your business.
-That's why we've aggregated some of the top free business proposal templates from the internet.
+That's why we've curated some of the top free business proposal templates from the internet.
 We’re also launching two unique templates in Word and PowerPoint file types, so the memo and deck types can benefit from them equally.

-Proposal Must-Haves
+Proposal Essentials

 • An introduction: This is your chance to introduce yourself, your business, and your experience, as well as provide some context for the proposal.
 You should also include a brief overview of your approach and what sets you apart from other agencies or consultants, such as a client list or proprietary method.